msobanjo/courseware/topics/networking/modules/architecture/README.md

 Data that is constantly being moved throughout the network is called **traffic**.

 ## Network Components
-Networks not only contain computers, but several different **components** as well.
+Networks do not only contain computers, but several different **components** as well.

 Some of these components are visible or usable by an end user, while some simply facilitate the flow of information.